openrisc/tutorials/or1ksim/index.md

 We break this tutorial down into parts:

  - Downloading the pieces
- - Compiling a program
+ - Compiling programs
- - Running a program
+ - Running programs
  - Interacting with the simulator

 ## Downloading the Pieces